 - Saturday and Sunday rides generally include a refreshment stop around the midway point of the ride.

-Tuesday and Thursday evening rides
+Monday to Thursday evening rides

 - Suggested start time is around 6 pm and the evening ride season runs May to Mid-September.